PeakIndicators/Getting-Started-On-Azure-ML/Documents/Anaconda_linux.md

 &nbsp;
 10. To control whether or not each shell session has the base environment activated or not, run `conda config --set auto_activate_base False or True`.
 To run conda from anywhere without having the base environment activated by default, use `conda config --set auto_activate_base False`.
 This only works if you have run `conda init` first.
 &nbsp;
-**note**—`conda init` is available in conda versions 4.6.12 and later.
+**Note**—`conda init` is available in conda versions 4.6.12 and later.
 &nbsp;
 11. [Verify your installation.](https://docs.anaconda.com/anaconda/install/verify-install/)
 &nbsp;
-**note**—If you install multiple versions of Anaconda, the system defaults to the most current version as long as you haven’t altered the default install path.
+**Note**—If you install multiple versions of Anaconda, the system defaults to the most current version as long as you haven’t altered the default install path.

 ### Problems?
 See [troubleshooting](https://docs.anaconda.com/anaconda/user-guide/troubleshooting/).